Ireland Housing Tenure · Census 2022

 The long decline in Irish home ownership

-Ireland had one of the highest home ownership rates in Europe in the 1990s — approximately 80%.
-Census 2022 records a fall to 66.4%.
-The decline has been uneven: rural counties retain ownership rates above 75%, while Dublin City has fallen below 50% overall and below 36% in specific inner-city electoral divisions.
+In the 1990s, Ireland had one of the highest home ownership rates in Europe — about 80%.
+Census 2022 puts it at 66.4%.
+The fall has not been even: rural counties hold rates above 75%, but Dublin City sits below 50% overall and below 36% in some inner-city electoral divisions.

-Three factors drive the decline: rising prices relative to income, a structural shift toward build-to-rent development in Dublin, and demographic change as younger cohorts delay or abandon homeownership.
-Census 2022 shows the steepest declines in EDs with median age below 35.
+Three factors drive the decline: rising prices relative to income, a structural shift toward build-to-rent in Dublin, and demographic change as younger cohorts delay or drop homeownership.
+Census 2022 shows the steepest falls in EDs with a median age below 35.

 What home ownership data reveals about an area

-The 46-point spread between Leitrim's 82% and Dublin's inner-city 36% is not a rural–urban curiosity — it is the same housing crisis measured from a different angle.
-Where ownership collapses, renting pressure spikes.
+The 46-point gap between Leitrim's 82% and Dublin's inner-city 36% is not a rural–urban curiosity.
+It is the same housing crisis viewed from a different angle.
+Where ownership falls, renting pressure spikes.
 The map shows where the tipping points are.

 Map home ownership by area

-IrelandInsights shows owner-occupancy, private renting, and social housing rates for every electoral division in Ireland from Census 2022.
-Overlay unemployment, education, and age data to build a complete picture of housing tenure patterns.
+IrelandInsights maps owner-occupancy, private renting, and social housing rates for every electoral division in Ireland from Census 2022.
+Add unemployment, education, and age layers to get a full picture of housing tenure.

 Average rent by county → · House prices by county → · Cost of living →